-To meet our service promises and reduce panic buying/hoarding, cart limits of $150 minimum and $750 maximum** are in place for all orders.
+To meet our service promises and reduce panic buying/hoarding, cart limits of $149 minimum (before discounts) and $750 maximum** are in place for all orders.

 We’ve had a hell of a time lately trying to run the business and meet our everyday fulfillment promises: same-day shipping and always being in stock.